SumoLogic/sumologic-documentation/docs/dashboards/locate-deviations-time-series.md

 An **outlier** is a data point that is outside the range of expected values.
 This page shows you how to locate deviations beyond thresholds in a time series.

 :::note
 Currently, the feature is only available for logs queries.
-For information on outliers in metrics queries, see the [Metrics Outliers](/docs/metrics/metric-charts/metrics-outliers) page.
 :::

 ## Graphing log queries to find outliers